dchest/tweetnacl-js/README.md

 ### Random bytes generation

+Random number generation directly uses `window.crypto.getRandomValues` in browsers, and `crypto.randomBytes` in Node.js.
+It will throw exception if there is no way to generate random bytes.

 #### nacl.randomBytes(length)

 Returns a `Uint8Array` of the given length containing random bytes of cryptographic quality.

-(Internally, it uses `window.crypto.getRandomValues` in browsers, and `crypto.randomBytes` in Node.js).

 ### Utilities